wizardwatch/solve_string/README.md

 Current support:

-multiple operators written solved in pemdas.
+- multiple operators written solved in pemdas.

-operators supported:
+- operators supported:

-- subtraction *-* or ~
+- - subtraction *-* or ~
-- multiplication *
+- - multiplication *
-- addition +
+- - addition +
-- division /
+- - division /
-- exponent ^
+- - exponent ^

-currently there is not root operator, however you can use a exponent fraction in place of one.
+- currently there is not root operator, however you can use a exponent fraction in place of one.

-double negatives are supported
+- double negatives

-Parenthesis are supported, however multiplication without a operator, ie 9(5 + 1), is NOT supported.
+- Parenthesis are supported*

 Known issues: